From correlation functions to scattering amplitudes: Five-point correlators and five-gluon amplitudes to two loops

 where $a=g^2N_c/(8\pi^2)$ and $F_G^{(p)}(x_i)$ are scalar functions of $x_i$ only.
 The rationale for considering the log of the ratio of correlators in the left-hand side of \re{F} is that, firstly, it does not receive a contribution at $O(a^0)$ and, secondly, as we will argue below, it has a much simpler form.
 Computing $F_G^{(1)}(x_i)$ and $F_G^{(2)}(x_i)$ we shall follow the same routine as before, that is, we shall expand $F_G^{(p)}(x_i)$ over a basis of one- and two-loop pseudo-conformal integrals in $D=4$ dimensions, and then regularize them by modifying the integration measure at the Lagrangian insertion points to $D=4-2\epsilon$ dimensions, $d^4 x_0\to d^{4-2\epsilon}x_0$, with $\ep<0$.

 In Sect.~\ref{n1l} we have demonstrated that the one-loop correction in \re{F} is given by

 where $g(1,2,3,4)$ is the one-loop pseudo-conformal ``cross" integral in \re{penta}; (cyclic) means the four non-trivial cyclic permutations, $i\mapsto i+1$, of the points $\{1,2,3,4,5\}$.
 The two-loop correction $F^{(2)}_G$ is computed in Appendix~\ref{ip5p}, using the method of double Lagrangian insertions in harmonic superspace.
-The result is the following expression:
+The result is the following expression: \footnote{We are grateful to Fernando Alday for pointing out a misprint in \re{fin} in the original version of the paper.}

 where the cyclic permutations act on the entire sum of terms.
 Here we use the dimensionally regularized integrals \re{inth} together with

 where $D=4-2\ep$ with $\ep<0$ and the normalization factor $c_\ep= 2i/(2\pi)^{2-2\ep}$ is introduced to simplify the final expressions for the two-loop corrections.
 Switching to dual momenta $p_i=x_i-x_{i+1}$, we find that the $g-$, $h-$ and $p-$integrals correspond to the scalar box, double-box and penta-box momentum integrals of Ref.~\cite{Bern:2006vw}, respectively.